 Here’s an example.
 Let’s say you live and/or sell in Columbia, South Carolina.
-You make a sale to a customer in Chesterfield, SC for an item that is not exempt of sales tax.
-According to the State of South Carolina Department of Revenue, you are required to charge that customer 8%.
+You sell a taxable product to a customer in Chesterfield, SC.
+According to the State of South Carolina Department of Revenue, you are required to charge that customer 8% sales tax.
 That 8% is the sum of the state rate of 6% PLUS a 2% local tax.

 Here are all of the destination-based states.
 If you live in one of these states, you should be charging everyone in your state the rate where the item is being delivered.
 That could include a combination of state, county, city, and district tax rates.

 - New York

 - North Carolina

 - North Dakota